Understanding Feral Cats and Their Challenges

 Life on the streets is harsh and short for feral cats, with deaths rarely due to old age.
 They frequently contract contagious diseases such as feline herpes viral conjunctivitis, AIDS, leukemia, and infectious peritonitis.
 Simple conditions that are easily treatable can become fatal in the absence of veterinary care and regular check-ups.

 Minor injuries such as cuts or puncture wounds can escalate into serious infections and abscesses.
 Upper respiratory infections, if left untreated, can severely impede their ability to see or breathe.
 Ear mites and related infections cause feral cats excruciating pain and discomfort, often leading to self-inflicted injuries.

-Others die from blood loss or anemia because of worms, fleas, and untreated injuries.
-Urinary tract infections, which frequently lead to urinary blockages in male cats, cause slow and excruciating deaths if left untreated.
+Other common threats include blood loss or anemia due to worms, fleas, and untreated injuries.
+Urinary tract infections, particularly prevalent in male cats, can cause slow and painful deaths if not treated.

 Beyond these health hazards, feral cats face cruel human threats.
 Reports of animal cruelty are alarmingly common, with free-roaming cats being mutilated, shot, drowned, poisoned, beaten, set on fire, used for medical experiments, or as dogfighting “bait.”